jimcoles/jims-ml-sandbox/README.md

 ## Kinds of Layers

-Regression (Dense) - Linear regression of inputs to outputs (x,y data points)
+Fully-connected (Dense) - A simple case is linear.
+For statistical correlation of known independent variables to some desired attribute, e.g., if a view likes content A B and C, he is likely to also like X Y Z, based on other user's likes.

-RelU
+activation: RelU

-Convolution
+Convolution -

 ## Kinds of Neural Nets (Architectures)